site-logo

 7. Munnar Hill Station:

 Widely known as the land of tea plantations; Munnar hill station will leave you speechless with the lush greenery in the monsoon.
 Walking across the tea gardens you can romance with your life partner or teach your kids about the plantation process.
 If you love trekking, then Munnar will not disappoint you.
+It remains one of the iconic highlights of any Kerala monsoon trip.

 8. Nelliyampathy Hills: